 My client base is cross-industry, meaning that I do not represent a particular stakeholder group’s interest or position.
 That helps make the work credible.
 I cover cross-cutting issues that matter to the fuels industry: biofuels, fuel economy, electric vehicles, autonomy, cleaner conventional fuels, and their policy and market drivers.
 I spot and analyze important studies and reports that have far-reaching consequences for the fuels industry that are outside the media echo-chamber, and I dig deep.
 I provide context and explanation about what important events and trends could mean for stakeholders.

 With my 20-plus years of direct industry experience and my global network, I have the resources I need to bring you the insights you want at a reasonable cost.
 Yes, it can be done.
 It is being done.
-Yes, good quality intelligence, analysis, insight and advice can be provided outside bigger firms (maybe better) without the bigger firm cost.
-Join companies such as Toyota, Neste, LanzaTech, Nissan, ICM, Inc. and many others that already benefit from my service.
+Yes, good quality intelligence, analysis, insight and advice can be provided outside the bigger firms (maybe even better) without the bigger firm cost.
+Join companies such as Toyota, Neste, LanzaTech, Nissan, ICM, Inc., Renault, Lubrizol, ExxonMobil and others that already benefit from my service.

 Who Should Subscribe